ahirsch17/SamePath/README.md

+📍 SamePath

-📍 SamePath (this is an original concept and personal project)
+An original concept and personal project by Alexis Hirsch

-SamePath is a student-focused mobile app designed to help users find classes and free times with others who share similar schedules.
-It prioritizes privacy and opt-in route sharing, making it ideal for college students who want a more social and secure way to navigate campus.
+SamePath is a mobile app designed for college students to naturally connect with others who share similar daily paths across campus.
+Whether you’re walking to class, grabbing food, or heading to the gym, SamePath makes it easy to find overlap with classmates — without sacrificing privacy.

 ⸻

 💡 Purpose

-This app was built to solve a common problem among students.
-SamePath lets users:
+SamePath solves a real student problem: it’s hard to meet people when everyone’s moving in different directions.
+The app lets users:
-	•	Opt in to share their class schedules
+	•	Enter their class schedules and availability
-	•	Match routes with peers heading in the same direction at the same time
-	•	Prioritize privacy through user-controlled visibility
+	•	Match with others who share walking routes or downtime
+	•	Discover familiar faces on similar paths
+	•	Stay in control with opt-in sharing and privacy settings

+It’s not about constant location tracking — it’s about showing you who’s on a similar schedule.

 ⸻

 🔨 Tech Stack
-	•	React Native (UI & app logic)
+	•	React Native – UI and core logic
-	•	Expo Go (used for development/testing)
+	•	Expo Go – Used for development and testing
-	•	Firebase or local storage (depending on current version — update if needed)
-	•	Figma (used for UI mockups and planning)
+	•	Figma – UI design and wireframes
+	•	Firebase (planned) – Secure backend for schedules and accounts
+	•	Expo Contacts & Location APIs – For optional syncing and contextual features

 ⸻

-📱 Features
+📱 Key Features
-	•	🗺️ Class Schedule Input: Users can input their class locations and times
+	•	🗓 Schedule Setup – Users input their classes and availability
-	•	🤝 Route Matching: Matches users based on location, timing, and walking paths
-	•	🔒 Privacy-First: Users must opt in to be discoverable
-	•	📱 Mobile UI: Built with student-friendly UX in mind for a clean and minimal experience
+	•	🧭 Path Matching – Finds overlap in time + location with others
+	•	🔒 Privacy First – You choose what to share and when
+	•	🫂 Contact Syncing (Optional) – Helps surface familiar names first
+	•	📱 Clean Mobile UI – Minimal, friendly, and built for students
+	•	✅ Onboarding Flow – Easy startup with verification and privacy control

 ⸻

 🚧 Development Status

-SamePath is currently in development.
-It has been tested using Expo Go, and the core matching and scheduling logic is functional.
+SamePath is in active development and currently being tested using Expo Go.

-Plans are in place to:
+The following are working or in progress:
-	•	Add user authentication
-	•	Store schedule data in a secure backend
-	•	Publish to the App Store for broader student use
+	•	✅ VT email verification
+	•	✅ Password security and Terms agreement
+	•	✅ Onboarding screens (setup, contact sync, location permissions)
+	•	✅ Basic contact matching preview
+	•	🔜 Class schedule input and matching logic
+	•	🔜 Backend for account storage and match management

 ⸻

-📦 Future Improvements
+📦 Future Plans
-	•	Push notifications for route matches
+	•	🔔 Push notifications for nearby matches or overlaps
-	•	Dark mode support
+	•	🌙 Dark mode
-	•	User feedback form and safety check-in
+	•	🛡️ Safety check-in feature
-	•	Integration with university campus maps
+	•	🗺️ Campus map integration
+	•	👻 Snapchat or social integration for profile photos
+	•	📤 App Store release (after migrating to bare workflow)

 ⸻

 🧪 Testing

-Tested during development using Expo Go.
-Route logic and UI behavior have been verified using sample student data.
+Tested with Expo Go across multiple devices.
+Schedule logic, onboarding UX, and early contact matching have been validated using mock student data.